geonetwork/core-geonetwork/docs/manual/docs/contributing/writing-documentation.md

 ## Editing the reStructuredText files

 To update the documentation, use a text editor to edit `.rst` files.
-Ensure you are using the correct terminology by checking [style-guide](style-guide.md).
+Ensure you are using the correct terminology by checking [Style Guide](/contributing/style-guide.rst).
 Save your changes, build the documentation and open the HTML files to preview the changes.
-When your changes are ready to be submitted to the project, follow the steps in [making-a-pull-request](making-a-pull-request.md).
+When your changes are ready to be submitted to the project, follow the steps in [Making a pull request](/contributing/making-a-pull-request.md).

 ## Sphinx